Missions

 Alpha

 Alpha is a dinner and discussion series where people who do not consider themselves Christians can come together over a home-cooked meal and explore faith through life’s biggest questions, like “Is there more to life than this?”
 Alpha is for seekers, skeptics, atheists, people who are spiritual but not religious, and people from other faith backgrounds like Buddhism, Hinduism, or Islam to be welcomed into a lovely apartment, fed a beautiful meal, and get to explore the truth claims of Christianity.
 All the while they are able to ask anything or challenge everything without coercion or judgement.
 We have seen hundreds of people come to faith in Jesus through Alpha and we would encourage everyone in our church to invite a friend and walk alongside them on their spiritual journey.
-If you are seeking and want to sign up to attend Alpha or if you are a Christian and want to bring a friend, you can RSVP for the next course here
+If you are seeking and want to sign up to attend Alpha you can RSVP for the next course here

 If you would like to join the Alpha Team, please apply here.